Updated: Dec 29, 2022

 The final step before developing a full-fledged plan is developing financials or forecasts.
 This includes estimating how much money may be needed to begin the venture and what it may cost in the long run (e.g., advertising budget).

-1) Start your own company: Though it may be challenging and require significant effort, starting your own company is one of the best ways to fund your idea.
-There are certain risks involved when starting your own company, but if you're passionate about what you're creating, then it's a risk worth taking.
+1. Bootstrap your own company: Though it may be challenging and require significant effort, Bootstrapping your own company is one of the best ways to fund your idea.
+There are certain risks involved when funding your own company, but if you're passionate about what you're creating, then it's a risk worth taking.
+Speak to family members and friends to see if they can invest or loan you money.
+Use your savings or take out a loan but only spend what you can afford to lose.
+Seek to utilise the resources you have at hand, which starts with you.

-2) Seek out venture capitalists: Venture capitalists typically invest in start-up companies that have proven themselves by generating revenue or having already obtained some type of product or service.
+2. Seek out Venture Capitalists: Venture capitalists typically invest in start-up companies that have proven themselves by generating revenue or having already obtained some type of product or service.
 There is no guarantee that investors will invest in your company, but doing research into who might be interested will give you ideas on how to build a business model around their needs.
+If you do get VC funding you could also gain account to their business network and supply chain network.

 Write this down as it is the most important advice you will ever get.
-The path to success is infinite.
+Entrepreneurship is a journey and the path to success is infinite.
 A 100 people could take a 100 different paths and end up with the same solution to an entrepreneurial problem.

 Do the work, fail but fail forward, learn and make changes, adapt and become relevant.
 Most importantly, have an open mind to solutions and think outside the box with the resources you have at hand, not the resources you hope to have.